 An outstanding example of the reuse of a waste product is the methane gas-to-energy plant on the landfill site.
 It’s a public/private partnership between the Development Authority and a private developer, Aria Energy, to use the methane gas generated by the disposal of waste in the landfill to produce electricity.
 The partnership achieves compliance for methane gas destruction while producing revenue that is shared with the host community of Rodman.

-The multi-year process of obtaining the necessary permits to expand the landfill was complete in 2017 and the permit was issued in early 2018.
-At today’s usage rates, the current landfill is expected to be at capacity in approximately 2027, necessitating an expansion in order to continue to provide reliable, environmentally sound disposal services for residents and businesses.
-Construction on the new section of the landfill and associated improvements will begin this year.
+With receipt of the final necessary permits in 2018, work on the landfill expansion began in earnest.
+At current usage rates, the regional landfill is expected to be at capacity within a few years, necessitating an expansion in order to continue to provide reliable, environmentally sound disposal services for residents and businesses.